alex-courtis/way-displays/README.md

 ### Configure

-Restart the compositor and look at `/tmp/way-displays.1.me.log` to see what has been going on.
-You can tail it whilst you customise.
+Restart the compositor and run `way-displays -g` or look at `/tmp/way-displays.1.me.log`.

 [Tweak cfg.yaml](doc/CONFIGURATION.md#cfgyaml) to your liking and save it.
 Changes will be immediately applied.

 Alternatively, use the [command line](doc/CONFIGURATION.md#command-line) to make your changes then persist them with `way-displays -w`.

+You might want to `tail -f /tmp/way-displays.1.me.log` whilst you are tweaking.

 ## Usage